Skip to main content

 Plugin Management

-Commands for managing OrchestKit itself -- health checks, configuration, skill evolution, and feedback.
+Commands for managing OrchestKit itself -- health checks, configuration, and help.

 CommandDescriptionComplexityExample